-Suan Pakkad Palace is a place to find visions of Thailand you thought long since vanished in Bangkok.
+Suan Pakkad Palace is a place to find visions of Thailand you thought long-since vanished in Bangkok.
 Its name means 'cabbage patch', in reference to when the land was nothing more than just that.
-Today, however, it's a well-tended tropical garden with serene ponds surrounding eight traditional Thai houses, each of which brims to overflowing with fine arts, antiques and oddities belonging to Prince and Princess Chumbhot.
+Today, however, it's a well-tended tropical garden with serene ponds surrounding 8 traditional Thai houses, each of which brims to overflowing with fine arts, antiques and oddities belonging to Prince and Princess Chumbhot.

-In a spirit of sharing, they converted their traditional private residence to a museum back in 1952, the first instance of a Thai family doing so.
-Their philanthropic rationale was that while treasured possessions are private property, they still constitute a part of mankind's heritage and as such should be made accessible to all.
-Slightly odd then that what greets visitors is an entirely unrelated and recent addition, built in 1996.
-The Chumbhot - Panthip Centre of Arts houses prehistoric Ban Chieng artefacts dating back to the Neolithic, Bronze and Iron Ages.
+In a spirit of sharing, they converted their traditional private residence to a museum back in 1952.
+Their philanthropic rationale was that, while treasured possessions are private property, they still constitute a part of mankind's heritage and should be made accessible to all.
+This jars slightly with the fact that what greets visitors first is an entirely unrelated and recent addition built in 1996.
+The Chumbhot-Panthip Centre of Arts houses prehistoric Ban Chieng artefacts dating back to the Neolithic, Bronze and Iron Ages.
 These rare items of painted pottery, bronze weapons and tools, attest to a Southeast Asian civilisation that equals Egypt and Stonehenge in terms of technological and social advancement.

 - Damnoen Saduak Floating Market Tour

 - Ayutthaya Ancient Capital Tour with River Cruise